 Slight/Gross Comparative Negligence

 South Dakota is the only state to follow slight/gross comparative negligence law.
-Unlike pure comparative negligence, slight/gross only allows you to collect damages if your negligence was slight and the defendant’s was gross.
-As you would expect, this ruling can be troublesome as determining whether fault is slight or gross can be hard to quantify.
+Unlike pure comparative negligence, slight/gross negligence only allows you to collect damages if your negligence was slight and the defendant’s was gross.
+This ruling can be troublesome as determining whether fault is slight or gross can be hard to quantify.

 There are many components in car accidents.
 This is why witness accounts, surveillance footage, and accident reconstruction experts are often essential to determine liability.
 Generally, courts will consider the following: